 2. A cross-European standardized and appropriate CHD therapy is needed.
 A European, if not worldwide, exchange of scientific information based on multicentred, multinational research (i.e., to prevent repetitive studies) is needed to avoid stress and suffering for people with CHD.
 Therefore, ECHDO may offer training and information and arrange programs with the goal of an exchange of experiences for people with CHD and specialists, such as doctors, nurses, teachers, etc. In order to reach its objectives, ECHDO works in close co-operation with other national, European and worldwide organizations, groups and institutions.

-The Association year coincides with the calendar year.
+The financial year coincides with the calendar year.

 Article 4.
 MEMBERSHIP

-1. Members of ECHDO will usually be national or regional legally-recognized Associations of people with CHD, parents, patients' organizations and related healthcare organizations represented by persons chosen locally (hereinafter referred to as Representatives), and are committed to the vision of ECHDO as set out in Article 2 of these Statutes.
-The Board will make decisions on membership issues including new members during the year.
+1. Members of ECHDO will usually be national or regional legally-recognized associations of people with CHD, parents, patients' organizations and related healthcare organizations represented by persons chosen locally (hereinafter referred to as Representatives).
+The Members are committed to the vision of ECHDO as set out in Article 2 of these Statutes.
+The Board will make decisions on membership issues including new Members during the year.

-c) Member organizations should reflect the numbers of people with CHD in the country.
+c) Member organizations/associations should reflect the numbers of people with CHD in their respective country.

 2. Membership of ECHDO is of three kinds:

 3. The right to vote in a General Assembly is limited to the Active Members.
-The right to vote in the General Assembly is suspended if a Member association fails to pay membership fees for more than a year.
+The right to vote in the General Assembly is therefore suspended if a Member fails to pay its membership fee for the respective year in which such General Assembly takes place.

 5. The right to vote can be transferred in written form, including by email or fax.